jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_conditions.rst

 how to skip a test
 *********************************************************************************

 I can use `unittest.skip decorator`_ to skip a test.
-The problem with this solution is that I no longer know if the program does the thing the skipped test was written for.
+The problem with skipping tests is that I will no longer know if the program does the thing the skipped tests were written for.

 ----